joshbmair/yfinance-api/README.md

 # Y!Finance API

 The Y!Finance API provides what the official Yahoo!
 Finance API did until it was shut down.
-Using the Python libraries [Flask](https://pypi.org/project/Flask/) the [yfinance](https://pypi.org/project/yfinance/) library, Y!Finance API serves financial data from [Yahoo!
+Using the Python libraries [Flask](https://pypi.org/project/Flask/) and [yfinance](https://pypi.org/project/yfinance/), Y!Finance API serves financial data from [Yahoo!
 Finance](https://finance.yahoo.com/).

 ## How to run the app